xdpirate/isitcutshort.com/README.md

 * In [`tools/JSONify.html`](https://github.com/xdpirate/isitcutshort.com/blob/main/tools/JSONify.html), you'll find a helpful JS tool that will convert a newline-separated list of show names into the correct data structures used by IICS.

 * In [`tools/Quicksearch.html`](https://github.com/xdpirate/isitcutshort.com/blob/main/tools/Quicksearch.html), you'll find a helpful JS tool that will let you provide a newline-separated list of show names and open a bunch of new tabs to search for those shows on Wikipedia to verify details.

+* In [`tools/Wikipedia_EZ_IMDb_ID.user.js`](https://github.com/xdpirate/isitcutshort.com/blob/main/tools/Wikipedia_EZ_IMDb_ID.user.js), you'll find a browser userscript that puts any found IMDb IDs on the top of the Wikipedia article, right below the title of the page, for easy copying.
+Use it with [Tampermonkey](https://tampermonkey.net/).

 ## Compression
 Since 2023-03-17, IICS uses LZMA compression on the data file to reduce loading times and bandwidth usage.
 If you wish to replicate the compression in your fork, use the following pre-commit hook: